andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-10-gelfands-algebra-chun-8-nomials.md

 $$x - zy = x + (-1)zx$$

 In the case of monomials, there is a further, purely aesthetic (which makes me happy) rule of thumb that you should collect similar terms.
-Lets cover that next.
+Let's cover that next.

 ### Collecting Similar Terms
 Collecting similar terms means you don't repeat a term unless it is necessary.
 For example

 $$5 \cdot a \cdot 7 \cdot b \cdot a = 35a^2b$$

 Note, you can only collect things which have the same letters _and_ same powers, and differing _only_ in their co-efficient.
-However, if you remember the Commutative Law, $ab = ba$, then you can see that the _order_ of the variables is up for grabs
+However, if you remember the [Commutative Law](https://andrewharmellaw.github.io/2016/11/23/gelfands-algebra-chunk-2-commutative-associative-and-distributive-laws), $ab = ba$, then you can see that the _order_ of the variables is up for grabs

 $$a^2 + 2ab + bc + ba + 2b^2 = a^2 + 3ab + bc + 2b^2$$

-### The Explicit Relationship Between Mono- and Polynomials
+### The Explicit Relationship Between Mono- and Poly-nomials
 I jumped ahead a little.
 Gelfand stops mid-way through all of this to point out that a polynomial is _made up of_ monomials.
 That is to say, _a polynomial can be split up into a set of monomials which could be summed together to get back to the polynomial_.

 $$(a + b)(a^3 + b^3) = aa^3 + ab^3 + ba^3 + bb^3 = a^4 + ab^3 + ba^3 + b^4$$